eMetaboHUB/Forum-DiseasesChem/app/Analyzes/Enrichment_to_graph/README.md

 ```bash
 python3 app/Analyzes/Enrichment_to_graph/convert_association_table_to_triples.py --config="path/to/config/conversion" --c2mconfig="path/to/config/computation" --c2mname="resource name" --input="path/to/input" --version="version" --out="path/to/out/dir"
 ```
 Two configuration files are required in this process.
 The first (*config* argument) correspond to the configuration file describe above, used for the conversion process.
-The second (*c2mconfig* argument) is the configuration file that was used during the computation process (metab2mesh_requesting_virtuoso).
+The second (*c2mconfig* argument) is the configuration file that was used during the computation process (requesting_virtuoso).
 This configuration file is needed to describe all the data that was used to create these triples.

 - config: path to the configuration file for the conversion process
-- c2mconfig: path to the configuration used in the computation analysis (metab2mesh_requesting_virtuoso)
+- c2mconfig: path to the configuration used in the computation analysis (requesting_virtuoso)
 - c2mname: name of the converted resource (eg. CID_MESH)
 - input: path to the input result table
 - version: the analysis version